awsdocs/aws-app-mesh-user-guide/doc_source/getting_started.md

    + **AWS Cloud Map** – Specify the service name and namespace\.
 Optionally, you can also specify attributes that App Mesh can query AWS Cloud Map for\.
 Only instances that match all of the specified key/value pairs will be returned\.
 To use AWS Cloud Map, your account must have the `AWSServiceRoleForAppMesh` [service\-linked role](using-service-linked-roles.md)\.
    + **None** – Select if your virtual node doesn't expect any inbound traffic\.

-1. To specify any backends \(for egress traffic\) for your virtual node, or to configure inbound and outbound access logging information, choose **Additional configuration**
+1. To specify any backends \(for egress traffic\) for your virtual node, or to configure inbound and outbound access logging information, choose **Additional configuration**\.

    1. To specify a backend, choose **Add backend** and enter a virtual service name or full Amazon Resource Name \(ARN\) for the virtual service that your virtual node communicates with\.
 Repeat this step until all of your virtual node backends are accounted for\.